tvrusso/qDF/README.md

 make
 ```

-On some systems, qmake might be called "qmake-qt4".
+On some systems, qmake might be called "qmake-qt6" or "qmake6".

 ## Running